reskillamericans/website/content/learn-more/phases/phase-1.md

     alt="Drawing of a Designer working at a laptop." src="Design.png" %}}

-## Product Design
+## UI/UX Design Track

-If you enroll in the Product Design Track, we begin with the basics of user interaction and design: how to build web or mobile applications that are easy to understand and that present information clearly.
+If you enroll in the UI/UX Design Track, you will begin with the basics of user interaction and design: how to build web or mobile applications that are easy to understand and that present information clearly.

 Designers also have projects to work on.
 You will be given customer problems,